Landlord and Tenant Disputes

 Similarly, Landlords have done “renovictions”, which include serving an N13, with 120 days’ notice.
 Once the Tenant leaves, a fresh coat of paint is added and then the Landlord jacks the rent up.
 Both of these tricks still take place, but Landlords know tenants are becoming wise to them.
 Today, an N13 must be work that involves a city permit and to a larger extent, cannot be completed while a Tenant is residing in the unit.
 There are rights to compensation and to reclaim the refurbished unit (at the same rent) after completion in many cases.

 How Can I Protect My Tenancy?

 Finally, if your Landlord suddenly asks you to sign something … anything … do NOT sign it.
 If you are unsure of what it is, take the document to a legal professional to advise you about your options.
-If you had already signed something and received an eviction notice in the mail, it is even more important for you to contact our office to help you fight to continue your tenancy.
+If you already signed something or received an eviction notice in the mail, it is even more important for you to contact our office to help you fight to continue your tenancy.